bjompen/bjompen.github.io/posts/azdo.itsalive.md

 Unfortunately when we checked this we got the impression that it was correct and we needed to go in to the API to verify stuff.

+The reason is simple and stupid: We never got around to verify the account we checked was the account actually running and you may have more than one of these accounts.
+You normaly dont, but you may.
+I can't really figure out why my organization decided to create a new one, but it correlates strangely in time to when I started messing about with undocumented APIs..

 ## Using the API to find pool agent users

-Unfortunately there is no easy way that I know of to connect all of the needed pieces here together, but lets see what we can find out.
+There is no easy way that I know of to connect all of the needed pieces here together, but lets see what we can find out.

 To start with, using the users API we can get all users.
 Users whos domain property is `AgentPool` is, logically enough, agent pool users.